 However, since routine vaccines are given to perfectly healthy individuals who only have a small risk of future infection, any potential for significant, long-term harm must be taken extremely seriously.
 As the potential for adverse reactions increase, at some point the risk of harming a healthy child in the present no longer outweigh the benefits of protecting him or her in the future.
 Despite repeated assurances from numerous government agencies and independent research scientists that routine vaccinations meet the highest standards of safety and effectiveness, a small yet vocal group of parents and consumer advocacy organizations remain unconvinced.
 They have raised concerns about connections between various vaccines and a variety of serious health conditions including autism, multiple sclerosis, sudden infant death syndrome (SIDS), and cancer.
 One reason this controversy persists is that it can be difficult to prove a causal connection between vaccines, which are given often, and most of these conditions, which occur rarely.
 Even if a child develops, say, autistic behavior soon after receiving a vaccine, it does not mean the vaccine was responsible.
-To date, there has been no convincing study published that supports a cause and effect relationship between vaccines and a substantially increased risk of these chronic conditions.
+Autism naturally appears around the same age as when the vaccine is recommended.
+To date, there is substantial evidence that the two events are not connected to one another.

 Nevertheless, serious adverse reactions do rarely take place, and it is essential to monitor these events carefully.
 The National Childhood Vaccine Injury Act of 1986 requires healthcare providers who administer vaccines to maintain permanent immunization records and to report serious adverse reactions to the Vaccine Adverse Event Reporting System (VAERS).
 Consistent reporting by physicians nationwide provides clues to unanticipated adverse reactions from all vaccines, but particularly the newer ones for which there is relatively limited experience.
 In addition, VAERS can monitor the frequency of known reactions, identify possible risk factors for these reactions, and help locate a bad vaccine batch.
 If you are concerned your child may have developed a serious reaction to a recently administered vaccine, contact your child’s pediatrician.
 In addition, you may report your concerns directly to VAERS, where patient-identifying information is kept confidential.